MoscaDotTo/Winapp2/winapp2ool/modules/entrybuilder/readme.md

 EntryBuilder reads every `*.ini` file in its source directory, combines them in-memory, parses each section into an entry definition, expands the shorthand, normalizes the result via WinappDebug, and writes the output to `entrybuilder.ini`.
 The two main shorthand categories are:

-- **Scaffold families**: entries that declare a `WebViewRoot=` (embedded WebView2/EBWebView data folder) or `QtWebEngineRoot=` (embedded QtWebEngine data folder) receive baseline cleaning FileKeys drawn from a shared catalog, one set per declared root.
+- **Scaffold families**: entries that declare a `WebViewRoot=` (embedded WebView2/EBWebView data folder), `QtWebEngineRoot=` (embedded QtWebEngine data folder), or `ElectronRoot=` (an Electron app's `userData` folder) receive baseline cleaning FileKeys drawn from a shared catalog, one set per declared root.
 - **List variables**: entries can declare comma-separated lists (`Versions=10.0,11.0,12.0`) and reference them from any key with `<Versions>` tokens; each referencing key fans out into one output key per combination.

 ### Why EntryBuilder?

 - **Shorthand DSL**: Replaces 20-line repetitive entries with a few list-variable declarations and templated keys.
-- **Shared scaffold catalogs**: One catalog of Chromium cleaning patterns covers every embedded WebView2 host.
-Discord, Slack, VS Code, Teams, and dozens of small Electron apps get consistent baseline coverage without per-app duplication.
-A second catalog does the same for QtWebEngine hosts.
+- **Shared scaffold catalogs**: One catalog of Chromium cleaning patterns covers every embedded WebView2 host, without per-app duplication.
+A second does the same for QtWebEngine hosts, and a third for Electron apps.
 - **Pass-through compatible**: Any standard winapp2 key passes through unchanged.
 You can paste a raw entry in and incrementally enrich it with shorthand, or leave it untouched.
 - **Consistent DSL surface**: The same `<Name>` variable syntax and scaffold key names work across winapp2ool's builder modules.